Emilianopp/skillQuery-backend/README.md

 Original project goal was to gather insight on what is needed become a Data Scientist in Canada.

 The project has then become larger and is now trying to encapsulate the skills required for a variety of roles across multiple locations into an analytics web app.
+Project description will soon be refactored to represent current goals

 Below is the developmental process that has been done, any of which is subject to change as development continues.